konchasu/RGB_hexagram_tutorial/README.md

 The source codes are distributed under the [MIT license](https://opensource.org/licenses/MIT).
 You must cite [Kondo (2025)](https://doi.org/10.2151/sola.2025-028) in an appropriate way when you present and/or publish scientific results and products using this visualization and multivariate analysis method.

-M. Kondo, 2025: RGB Hexagram Approach for Visualization and Multivariate Analysis with Application to Mixed-Phase Clouds, Scientific Online Letters on the Atmosphere, doi:10.2151/sola.2025-028, accepted.
+M. Kondo, 2025: RGB Hexagram Approach for Visualization and Multivariate Analysis with Application to Mixed-Phase Clouds, Scientific Online Letters on the Atmosphere, doi:10.2151/sola.2025-028, doi:10.2151/sola.2025-028.

 ***